2021-22 School Webinars

-In this exclusive News Decoder webinar, students from China, Jordan, South Korea and the United States discuss how their countries have responded to COVID-19 and to share their own stories and experiences from the pandemic.
+Students from China, Jordan, South Korea and the United States discuss how their countries have responded to COVID-19 and to share their own stories and experiences from the pandemic.
 Featuring students from King’s Academy and Westover School, this webinar offers a comparative take on vaccination practices, government restrictions and public health policy responses across four countries in three continents.

-In this exclusive News Decoder webinar, students from Africa and the United States share insights from their research and reporting on the ways COVID-19 is impacting the healthcare systems in their communities — and the people who rely on it.
+Students from Africa and the United States share insights from their research and reporting on the ways COVID-19 is impacting the healthcare systems in their communities — and the people who rely on it.
 Listen to students from the African Leadership Academy in Johannesburg and The Hewitt School in New York engage in an enriching and lively conversation.

-In this exclusive News Decoder webinar, students from Avicenne Private Business School in Tunisia and Indiana University in the United States discuss the state of human rights worldwide amid the COVID-19 pandemic.
+Students from Avicenne Private Business School in Tunisia and Indiana University in the United States discuss the state of human rights worldwide amid the COVID-19 pandemic.
 Students from the two continents address different facets of the global fight for human rights.

 Teams from Gimnasio Los Caobos in Bogotá, Colombia, Greens Farms Academy in Westport, Connecticut, and Herlufsholm School in Næstved, Denmark, held a one-hour conversation focusing on innovators who are making our world more sustainable.
 Students from the three continents tackled some of the big questions in their global webinar on whether the future will be green.